Testing reaches lowest level in SUS in two years

 BA.2 dominant

 The increase in positivity, says Brito, coincides with the moment when the BA.2 sub-variant became the dominant one in the country.
-He assesses that it is still not possible to relate the impact of BA.2 with the rise in indicators of the pandemic in Brazil, but recalls that it was responsible for new waves in other countries.
+He believes that it is still not possible to understand the dimension of the impact of BA.2, but the variant is directly associated with the rise in indicators of the pandemic in Brazil and that it was responsible for waves of cases in other countries.

 “We saw waves in several regions of the United Kingdom, but in South Africa we did not observe this.
 We would have to wait for more data to have an idea of the impact here”, he says.

-However, he fears that, with the arrival of the BA.4 and BA.5 sub-variants —which have an even greater immune leak—the country could experience a greater acceleration of the pandemic, as has already been happening in South Africa and other countries. countries.
+However, he fears that, with the arrival of the BA.4 and BA.5 sub-variants —which have an even greater immunological leak—the country could experience a greater acceleration of the pandemic, as has already been happening in South Africa and in other countries. countries.

 “They have increased the number of hospitalizations, which BA.2 has not been able to produce there.
 And this trend coincides with the genomic surveillance data that BA.4 and BA.5 are already the main circulating strains. for about three to four weeks there”, he says.